Featuring insights from world-class running coach Greg McMillan:

-For anyone who’s ever bonked during a workout, the feelings of dizziness, heavy legs and brain fog are all things you want to avoid at all costs!
+For anyone who’s ever bonked during a workout, the feelings of dizziness, heavy legs and brain fog are things you want to avoid at all costs!
 “Bonking” or “hitting the wall” are both commonly used terms to describe a sudden and sharp drop in mental and physical energy during exercise.

 1. Keep Your Blood Sugar Stable

 Your blood sugar levels determine your energy levels.
 When your blood sugar fluctuates, your energy does the same.
 If you have big swings in energy, you are much more likely to become fatigued during a sustained effort.
-Fueling with simple carbs like bananas, bagels & sports drinks or gels will cause a big initial spike in blood sugar, followed by a crash.
+Fueling before your run with simple carbs like bananas, bagels & sports drinks or gels will cause a big initial spike in blood sugar, followed by a crash.

 2. Happy Brain = Happy Body

 If you have a significant drop in blood sugar, then your brain will not be happy and it will start to tell you that you can’t continue.
 This can be one of the causes of hitting the wall.
 If you can keep your brain happy so it doesn’t perceive your race pace for the race distance as a significant threat, it will help power your body along to the finish.
+Finding a fueling strategy that keeps your blood sugar stable will help ensure that your brain stays happy too!

 3. Become a Better Fat Burner